You don’t have to surf the big waves in the traveler’s online sea to hear that Portugal is a travel bargain. Some say it’s even cheap.

 Give up?
 These are the first six places in the category “top 10 medium hostels” around the globe! according to Hostelworld’s Hoscars 2014.
 Oh, Lisbon took 9th place as well.

 Of course, if you want a historic place to stay in luxury with a restaurant inside that serves fine food, there are always Portugal’s famous Pousadas, often available for less than 100 euros a night for a double, nearly half what you might pay in Italy.
 Look at the specials to save even more.
 Note that if you’re older than 55 years of age, the price can drop as low as 69 euros for a hotel room inside a historic convent or castle.

 Here are some prices to check out, just so you know I’m not pulling your leg:

 The bottom line is that Portugal is every bit as exciting a destination as Spain, France or Italy.
-There are great Roman sites (and Roman wine!), fabulous restaurants, historic places to stay, a ton of coastline, and fine weather.
+There are great Roman sites (and Roman wine as made thousands of years ago in gigantic pots called Vinho de Talha), fabulous restaurants, historic places to stay, a ton of coastline, and fine weather.
 And you don’t have to pay a premium for all these things.
 Thank of that when you plan your European Vacation.

 Want to know the average cost of living in Portugal plus some data broken down for select cities like Lisbon, Coimbra, Funchal, Portgo and Braga?
 See Numbeo: Cost of Living in Portugal